Angels on the Bluff canceled due to COVID-19 - Mississippi's Best Community Newspaper

 Angels on the Bluff canceled due to COVID-19

-NATCHEZ — Angels on the Buff, one of Natchez’s most beloved fall tours, has been canceled this year due to the COVID-19 pandemic, organizers said.
+NATCHEZ — Angels on the Bluff, one of Natchez’s most beloved fall tours, has been canceled this year due to the COVID-19 pandemic, organizers said.

 Natchez Cemetery Association Board President Elise Rushing said the tour, which normally takes place each fall at the Natchez City Cemetery, would not happen in 2020 in an effort to protect the health and safety of the cemetery’s patrons.